Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game has been officially launched, with all feedback from testers incorporated to improve gameplay and ensure a stable experience for players.
+We are now preparing for ongoing maintenance and future updates based on user engagement and further feedback.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.